Seigyoku/customarmortest/README.txt

 Minecraft Forge 6.6.0.497

 This is the source code for a Custom Armor Test Mod to be used with Forge.
-Please import customarmortest-master's contents (where this README.txt is) to \forge\mcp\src\minecraft\mod\customarmortest using Eclipse.
+Please place customarmortest-master's contents (where this README.txt is) inside \forge\mcp\src\minecraft\mod\customarmortest for Eclipse to recognize this in your workspace.

 This achieves custom armor rendering, however the files: